 Earth Scientists at Univ form a very supportive and tight-knit community.
 Univ tutors value the importance of fieldwork very highly, and several academic fieldtrips are typically scheduled throughout the course of a student’s time at the College – the College has a generous array of study grants to ensure that all students are able to take part in these activities.
+We have thought carefully about how to accommodate those with accessibility needs on fieldwork trips to ensure everyone can take part.
 There is also a specific Earth Science society in the College, Sollas, which arranges social events throughout the year for all Univ Earth Scientists.

 Resources